 Our trial lasted for seven days in the ALC between August 21 – August 29, 2017.
 You can read SCELP’s recap of the trial here.
 On September 24, 2018, Judge Anderson issued a 50-page Order upholding permits to authorize construction of a road, steel wall, and other infrastructure, concluding that the “economic benefits of developing the upland” outweigh preservation of the riverbank and Spit.
 We submitted a motion to stay the effect of this decision and it was subsequently granted by Judge Anderson in December 2018.
 Judge Anderson also issued an Amended Order and a Reconsideration Order.
 We have filed an appeal of the rulings and heard in August 2019 that the state Supreme Court will hear our case once a date is set.
 One year later, in August 2020, SCELP filed our final briefs with the Supreme Court that you can read here and here.
 Stay tuned for a date to be set!

 8,000 Cubic Yards of Sand

-In early 2017, KP applied for a general permit to add 8,000 cubic yards of sand to the Spit to nourish a portion that experienced over a 100 foot loss of beach and dunes during Hurricane Matthew (you also can see impacts from Irma here!).
+In early 2017, KDP applied for a general permit to add 8,000 cubic yards of sand to the Spit to nourish a portion that experienced over a 100 foot loss of beach and dunes during Hurricane Matthew (you also can see impacts from Irma here!).
 At a public hearing, hundreds of citizens showed up to voice their opposition to the permit with almost 50 folks giving public comment, all requesting that DHEC deny the permit request.
 On October 13, DHEC authorized the permit, despite the huge opposition.
-However, due to language included in KP’s recent and controversial land swap transaction with the Kiawah Island Community Association, the terms of agreement state that they cannot act on this permit.
+However, due to language included in KDP’s controversial land swap transaction with the Kiawah Island Community Association, the terms of agreement state that they cannot act on this permit.
 We and our Kiawah members will continue to monitor this to ensure this and any other attempts to renourish the spit.